mesolitica/cookbook/README.md

-# MaLLaM 🌙
+# Nous

-All related to MaLLaM 🌙 Malaysia Large Language Models, cookbooks 📖 , bugs 🐛 and feature requests 🙇🏽.
-This repository only applicable for commercial models from https://mesolitica.com/mallam, not open models https://mesolitica.com/openmodel
+All related to Nous, MaLLaM 🌙, Speech, Translation, cookbooks 📖 , bugs 🐛 and feature requests 🙇🏽.
+This repository only applicable for commercial models from https://mesolitica.com, not open models from https://mesolitica.com/opensource

+## MaLLaM 🌙

 MaLLaM 🌙 is Multi-lingual Malaysian Chat Language Model, 32k context length, Malaysian centric and private, in the future we will support longer context length and code interpreter, get your API key at https://app.nous.mesolitica.com/

-## OpenAI compatible
+### OpenAI compatible

 MaLLaM 🌙 is compatible with OpenAI library,